 Because it can be hard for the many attendees of music festivals to find affordable lodging nearby, some music festivals are held at campgrounds.
 Camping is a great way to save a lot of money versus hotel costs, and it can add to the fun of the weekend.

-Music festival costs can vary greatly, but the major ones are often undeniably expensive.
-Planning ahead for these amazing events can be one of the best ways to manage costs.
+Music festival costs can vary greatly, but the major ones are undeniably expensive.
+Planning ahead for these events is one of the best ways to manage costs.
 By booking early, camping instead of staying at a hotel, and considering volunteer opportunities on-site, you may be able to listen to your fill of music and still have money in the bank.

 Need to save up for a music festival or other short-term goal?
 SoFi has you covered.
-Open a bank account online with direct deposit, and your SoFi Checking and Savings won’t charge you any account fees, will offer you automatic savings features, and pay you a terrific 1.80% APY.
+Open a bank account online with direct deposit, and your SoFi Checking and Savings won’t charge you any account fees, will offer you automatic savings features, and pay you a competitive APY.

 Why are music festivals so expensive?